2025 Nissan Prices: MSRP, Invoice Price, Dealer Cost, and Holdback

 Nissan’s holdback is 2% of the total factory invoice

-Before calculating the dealer holdback percentage, add all the factory-added options and package charges for an overall invoice cost.
-Then multiply that amount by 2% to get the total amount available.
+Before calculating the dealer holdback percentage, add all the factory-added options and package charges to get the overall invoice cost.
+Then, multiply that amount by 2% to get the total amount available.

 The manufacturer returns this accumulated money to the dealer in a flat sum, usually every three months.
 It’s important to realize that holdback isn’t often negotiable, and some Nissan dealerships will not negotiate the amount.